spiffe/spiffe/standards/STABILITY.md

   This PR must be approved by two maintainers.

-The criterion for promotion to Incubating is SIG-Spec consensus that the design is sound and ready for trial implementations.
+The criterion for promotion to Incubating is SIG-Spec consensus that the design is sound and ready for real world scenarios.

 When implementing an Incubating specification, it is recommended that adopters record the revision of the specification that they have implemented.
 A permalink